 Because women are more susceptible to certain types of lung cancer, have higher rates of lung cancer as non-smokers, and carry certain tumor-specific genetic mutations, dedicated care and research for women with lung cancer is essential in improving outcomes and better understanding the underlying pathophysiology of the disease.

 Thoracic surgeon Yolonda L. Colson, MD, PhD, has dedicated years to investigating and treating lung cancer in women and striving to improve outcomes in all patients.
-As Director of the Women’s Lung Cancer Program at Dana-Farber/Brigham and Women’s Cancer Center, she is leading research evaluating ways to better stage lung cancer, including new techniques to identify lymph nodes at risk for metastases (J Thorac Cardiovasc Surg 2013; 146:562-70).
+As Director of the Women’s Lung Cancer Program at Dana-Farber Brigham Cancer Center, she is leading research evaluating ways to better stage lung cancer, including new techniques to identify lymph nodes at risk for metastases (J Thorac Cardiovasc Surg 2013; 146:562-70).
 She also is exploring genetic clues to susceptibility to lung cancer and severity of the disease, as well as possible ways to use that information in patient care.